Crankset

-or chainwheels attached to the cranks, arms, or crankarms to which the pedals attach.
-It is connected to the rider by the pedals, to the bicycle frame by the bottom bracket, and to the rear sprocket, cassette or freewheel via the chain.
+or chainwheels, attached to the cranks, also called arms or crankarms, to which the pedals attach.
+It is connected to the rider by the pedals, to the bicycle frame by the bottom bracket, and to the rear sprocket, cassette, or freewheel via the chain.

 Parts

 Cranks

 The two cranks, one on each side and usually mounted 180° apart, connect the bottom bracket axle to the pedals.

 Lengths

 Bicycle cranks can vary in length to accommodate different sized riders and different types of cycling.
 Crank length is measured from the center of the pedal spindle to the center of the bottom bracket spindle or axle.
 The larger bicycle component manufacturers typically offer crank lengths for adult riders from 165 to 180 mm long in 2.5 mm increments, with 170 mm cranks being the most common size.
 A few small specialty manufacturers make bicycle cranks in a number of sizes smaller than 165 mm and longer than 180 mm.
 Some manufacturers also make bicycle cranks that can be adjusted to different lengths.

 While logic would suggest that, all other things being equal, riders with shorter legs should use proportionally shorter cranks and those with longer legs should use proportionally longer cranks, this is not universally accepted.
 However, very few scientific studies have definitively examined the effect of crank length on sustained cycling performance and the studies' results have been mixed.
 Bicycle crank length has not been easy to study scientifically for a number of reasons, chief among them being that cyclists are able to physiologically adapt to different crank lengths.
 Cyclists are typically more efficient pedalling cranks with which they have had an adaptation period.
 Several different formulas exist to calculate appropriate crank length for various riders.
 In addition to the rider's size, another factor affecting the selection of crank length is the rider's cycling specialty and the type of cycling event.

 Historically, bicycle riders have typically chosen proportionally shorter cranks for higher cadence cycling such as criterium and track racing, while riders have chosen proportionally longer cranks for lower cadence cycling such as time trial racing and mountain biking.
 However, the evolution of very low rider torso positions to reduce aerodynamic drag for time trial racing and triathlon cycling can also affect crank selection for such events.
 Some have suggested that proportionally shorter cranks may have a slight advantage for a rider with a very low torso position and an acute hip angle, especially as the rider pedals near the top-dead-center position of the pedal stroke.
 Cranks can be shortened for medical reasons using shorteners such as Ortho Pedal.